amiaopensource/vrecord/README.md

 * "Channel 1 -> 1st Track Mono, Channel 2 -> 2nd Track Mono" — For capturing videotapes with audio recorded on Channel 1 only.
 Vrecord will capture the audio from Channel 1 and create a mono track.
 * "Channel 2 -> 1st Mono, Channel 1 -> 2nd Track Mono" — For capaturing videotapes with with audio recorded on Channel 2 only.
 Vrecord will take the audio from Channel 2 and place it in a Channel 1 mono track.

-**Select standard** — Select the proper television standard for the tape you are digitizing.
+**Select standard** — Select the television standard of the tape you are digitizing.
 Currently vrecord only supports NTSC and PAL.

 **Visual mode** — Visual mode displays the two video feeds, the waveform monitor, and the vectorscope in the vrecord window.